 Tubes to drain the incision.

 An IV to give you fluids and medication.

 A catheter (tube) to drain your bladder.

-You will likely have some discomfort after surgery.
-Your nurse may give you pain medication.
-Or you may have a PCA (patient controlled analgesia) pump.
+You will likely have discomfort after surgery.
+You may receive oral or intravenous pain medication.
+Or you may have a PCA (patient-controlled analgesia) pump.
 The pump lets you give yourself small amounts of pain medication.
 Some pain is normal, even with medication.
 But if you feel very uncomfortable, tell your nurse.
-Treating pain before it becomes severe often means that you use less pain medication overall.
+Treating pain before it becomes severe often means that you will use less pain medication overall.

 Soon after surgery, you’ll be encouraged to get up and walk.
 This helps keep your blood and bowels moving.
 It also keeps fluid from building up in your lungs.
 To help you move, you may be given a brace to support your spine.
 You may also see a physical therapist.
-He or she will teach you ways to protect your spine while moving.
+He or she will teach you ways to protect your spine while lying down, sitting, standing, or moving.

 Abdominal muscles support the spine.
 Tightening these muscles to “brace” yourself helps prevent pain and reinjury.